alexander-zap/remote-gym/README.md

 ### Main Features
 - Use the `start_as_remote_environment` method to convert a `Gym.env` environment into a remotely running environment.
-- Use the `RemoteEnvironment` class to manage the connection to a remotely running environment and providing the standardized `Gym.env` interface to your agents.
+- Use the `RemoteEnvironment` class to manage the connection to a remotely running environment (from `start_as_remote_environment`) and provide the standardized `Gym.env` interface to your agents through a `RemoteEnvironment` object.
 - Basically: `remote-gym` is to `Gym.env` as what `dm_env_rpc` is to `dm_env`.

 ### Getting Started